 Is GPA the Most Important to Ivy Leagues?

-The Ivy Leagues are all different in culture, admissions processes, and academics, but all will require relatively strong GPAs for admission.
+The Ivy Leagues are all different in culture, admissions processes, and academics, but all prioritize academic excellence and will require relatively strong GPAs for admission.
 For Princeton, competitive applicants have unweighted GPAs of 3.8.
 Harvard has named a weighted GPA of around 4.18 to be a “sweetspot” number for students looking to gain admission to the number one college in the country.

 For most of the Ivy League schools, they expect as close to a 4.0 unweighted GPA as possible.
 However, the actual unweighted GPAs of students admitted could vary, with many around the 3.5-4.0 range.